MartinHelmut/number-generator/README.md

 ## Update to version 4

 - Change `murmurHash` to `murmurhash2_x86_32` (same function since v2, alias now removed).
 - Non ASCII characters (e.g. chinese or emoji) are now handled properly.
-This can produce different results if these characters where used before inside an input hash.
+This can produce different results if these characters where used before inside an input hash for all murmur hash functions.

 ## Usage

-This library (**7.49 KB, gzipped size: 2.96 KB**) contains the following methods: one PRNG (pseudo random number generator) called _Alea_ and four number hash generators, _MurmurHash2_ and _MurmurHash3_ for 32 and 128 bit (x86 and x64) hash strings.
-The _Alea_ implementation is originally from Johannes Baagøe.
-Johannes Baagøe site is offline but here is a [Web Archive Link][wal] or alternatively a [direct mirror of Johannes Baagøe's wiki from Nick Quinlan][brnm].
+This library (**7.47 KB, gzipped size: 2.94 KB**) contains the following methods: one PRNG (pseudo random number generator) called _Alea_ and four number hash generators, _MurmurHash2_ and _MurmurHash3_ for 32 and 128 bit (x86 and x64) hash strings.

 More about the hash function _MurmurHash_ can be found [here on wikipedia][mur].